vk-cs/docs-public/docs/en/kubernetes/k8s/concepts/architecture/architecture.md

 ## Cluster scaling options

-Cloud Containers has built-in [scaling capabilities for master nodes and worker nodes](../scale) of Cluster Autoscaler that automatically adjusts the number of nodes depending on the workload requirements.
-Automatic scaling is enabled by default for master nodes, and you cannot disable it.
-For worker nodes, you need to manually enable it for each worker node group when [configuring their settings](/en/kubernetes/k8s/instructions/helpers/node-group-settings).
+Cloud Containers has built-in [scaling capabilities for master nodes and worker nodes](../scale) that automatically adjusts the number of nodes depending on the workload requirements:

+- For master nodes, automatic scaling is enabled by default, and you cannot disable it.
+- For worker nodes, automatic scaling is performed via [Cluster Autoscaler](/en/kubernetes/k8s/concepts/cluster-autoscaler), and you need to manually enable it for each worker node group when [configuring its settings](/en/kubernetes/k8s/instructions/helpers/node-group-settings).